starlinglab/integrity-v2/docs/webhook.md

 Crawl metadata are expected to be set in `(key):(value)` format. e.g. `project_id:test_project`. `project_id` must be set, otherwise the crawl events will not be processed.

+If the tag `auto-accept` is set, then the crawl will be ingested immediately after finishing.
+Otherwise, it will only be accepted after a manual review with a rating of Fair or above.

 ## Authenticating with the Webhook

 For webhook callers, ensure the config values `webhook.Host` and `webhook.Jwt` are set. `webhook.Jwt` should be a pre-shared `HS256` JWT signed by the webhook host (`JWT_SECRET`).